psilons/pypigeonhole-build/docs/impl_notes.md

 # Implementation Details

+It all started with dependencies, then one thing leads to another.
+Ok, enough is enough once I get spoiled by Java Maven.
+Just want to see how much time I can save from this.
+Maven has a plugin infrastructure for extensions.
+That's too much to build.
+So let's start from something smaller and see how it goes.

+临渊羡鱼 不如退而结网

 ## Standard Project Structure

 - The project folder name is words connected with -.
-The Python top package name is the project name, replacing - with _.
+The Python top package name is the project name, replacing - with _ .
 This package name has to be globally unique, otherwise the first encounter wins during import.
+We use the top package name for conda environments as well, 'py' + python version + '_' + top package name.

 - Hard code "src" and "test" folders for source code and testing code.
   >We don't think the naming freedom of these 2 folders help us anything.